Kathleen Hall Jamieson: Academic career

-Jamieson’s work has been funded by the FDA and the MacArthur, Ford, Carnegie, Pew, Robert Wood Johnson, Packard, and Annenberg Foundations.
+Jamieson's work has been funded by the FDA and the MacArthur, Ford, Carnegie, Pew, Robert Wood Johnson, Packard, and Annenberg Foundations.
 She is the co-founder of FactCheck.org and its subsidiary site, SciCheck, and director of The Sunnylands Constitution Project, which has produced more than 30 award-winning films on the Constitution for high school students.

 Jamieson has been a fellow of the National Academy of Sciences since 2020, and a member of the American Philosophical Society since 1997, the American Academy of Arts and Sciences, the American Academy of Political and Social Science, and the International Communication Association.
 She is a distinguished scholar of the National Communication Association.
+She received the U.S. National Academy of Sciences Public Welfare Medal in 2020.

 Publications and awards

 Jamieson is the author or co-author of more than 10 works, many of which focus primarily on campaign criticism and the discourse of the presidency.
 Some of her most notable books are Presidents Creating the Presidency (University of Chicago Press, 2008), Echo Chamber: Rush Limbaugh and the Conservative Media Establishment (Oxford University Press, 2008), and unSpun: Finding Facts in a World of Disinformation (Random House, 2007).